b-gyula/liquibase-groovy-dsl/README.md

 Version 3.0.0 of the DSL no longer supports the 3.x releases of Liquibase.
 If you need to use an older version of Liquibase, you'll need an older version of the DSL.

-Liquibase 4.0.0 no longer supports using absolute filenemes, so the DSL doesn't either.
+Liquibase 4.0.0 no longer supports using absolute filenames, so the DSL doesn't either.
 This change only affects changelogs that were using the `include` and `includeAll` elements with absolute paths.

 ### June 6, 2020